U.S. warns it may act on Syria as onslaught against Ghouta grinds on

 The United Nations has warned of dire shortages of food and medicine, where international deliveries have long been erratic and often obstructed before they could reach the enclave.

-Syrian jets also struck rebel-held towns in the country’s south, the first aerial attacks on the area since the United States and Russia brokered a deal making it a “de-escalation zone” last year, rebels and residents said.

-Additional reporting by a reporter in eastern Ghouta and Angus McDowall and Ellen Francis in Beirut; Writing by Yara Bayoumy; Editing by Alistair Bell
+Additional reporting by a reporter in eastern Ghouta, Angus McDowall and Ellen Francis in Beirut and Yara Bayoumy in Washington; Writing by Yara Bayoumy; Editing by Alistair Bell